 Your current users are your biggest asset.
 They already derive some value from your product, so they’re more likely to spend a little more.
 It only makes sense to capitalize on your customer base for new revenue opportunities, and there are plenty of options to choose from if you take this angle: you could promote services, related products, or premium features to users already engaged with your app.
 Further incentivize these upsells by offering free trials first and customizing the messaging for those in trial mode.

 Your current customers are also most likely to refer you to someone else.
 You can allow paying users to bring in free users, rewarding both parties by giving them credits which can be redeemed as discounts.
 Companies like Uber and AirBnB have really nailed their referral programs, creating incredible user growth – not only have they saved the time, money and grunt work they may have spent on traditional marketing efforts, but they have also been able to step back and let their user base generate growth for them.

 Insightly has built a solid referral engine into their application.
 When you start using the product, you’re prompted in-app to do things like change your timezone in your user settings.
 Once you’re done there, the default screen is set to referrals – you can see who you’ve sent referrals to, whether they’ve signed up, and how much credit you’ve earned toward your own account.
 Insightly created a walk-through video when they first added the feature earlier this year which shows you how they did it:

 The Compounding Power of In-Product Marketing

 The great thing about incorporating these tactics into your product is that it scales.
 Your user base can grow without demanding an equal increase in resources, and the logic you’ve already built keeps working for you with every new signup.
 When you do have a bigger marketing budget, you can spend it on powerful campaigns tied directly to the data on user activity you’ve been tracking from the very beginning.

-Want more on product-led growth?
-Sign up to receive our PLG eBook when it launches here.
+Want more on product led growth?
+Sign up to receive our PLG eBook.